 Technical Difficulties Error Message Common Causes

-While there could be a number of reasons why you’re seeing this, the most common problem is a theme or plugin conflict.
+While there could be several reasons why you’re seeing this, the most common problem is a theme or plugin conflict.
 Other possible causes could be that your site was injected with malware.

 Theme Conflict With a Plugin